Making Your Perfume

 While you're experimenting, remember to keep detailed records and clearly label everything you make.
 Just using two fewer drops of one type of oil can make a huge difference in the aroma of your perfume!

-For more information about perfume, take a look at the links on the next page.
+For more information about perfume, take a look at the links below.